 - All enterprise software deployments require executive sponsorship.
 CRM is no exception.
 It requires representatives from the executive team, management, business, finance and IT.
 This is necessary to secure the required resources, address hurdles during the implementation and drive user adoption.

 - Also required: An overall project director, or high-profile manager.
-This person often is seconded to a project initiative for the duration and often becomes the Director of CRM to continue to support and measure the return on the CRM solution investment over time.
+This person often is seconded to a project initiative for the duration and often becomes the Director of CRM to continue to support and measure the return on the solution investment over time.

 To migrate these implementation best practices to the optimization phase, the leadership from the project team should remain intact, and continue to "own" the customer relationship management program.
-High-visibility leadership and vocal support for the system is critical after launch since, as previously noted, benefits from CRM systems often can't be seen or measured until three to nine months after the solution is put into production.
+High-visibility leadership and vocal support for the system is critical after launch since, as previously noted, benefits from these systems often can't be seen or measured until three to nine months after the solution is put into production.
 The optimization project team should include:

 - An executive sponsor who communicates the successes of the implementation, in terms of original goals.
 S/he should also keep the organization focused on continually advancing those goals by constantly enhancing the system, improving processes and resetting expectations.
-The sponsor must be able to champion ongoing improvements in all areas that the CRM system touches, such as "resolve customer support calls on the first contact 90% of the time within 60 days of system production."
+The sponsor must be able to champion ongoing improvements in all areas that the application touches, such as "resolve customer support calls on the first contact 90% of the time within 60 days of system production."
 Otherwise, certain departments may stop embracing the system, revert back to shadow systems or prior processes, or find other workarounds to the CRM application.

 - Take a SMART approach to revising prior goals and defining new goals.
 From the lessons learned in the implementation and initial production period, original project goals may be increased or new complimentary objectives may be slated.
 It's critical that goals are closely aligned with the company's top business objectives and that all stakeholders buy in to the goals and their measurable benefits.

-- Exercise ongoing creativity in assessing how the CRM system can improve the business.
+- Exercise ongoing creativity in assessing how the application can improve the business.
 CRM process innovation comes from all levels of the organization.
-Staff on the front lines – handling sales and support interactions – can be a tremendous source of suggestions on how the CRM system can be leveraged to improve business performance.
-At a strategic level, applying the dedicated mindshare, and organizational influence, of an executive sponsor and a Director or Manager of CRM helps to frame tactical suggestions into a larger context.
+Staff on the front lines – handling sales and support interactions – can be a tremendous source of suggestions on how the system can be leveraged to improve business performance.
+At a strategic level, applying the dedicated mindshare, and organizational influence, of an executive sponsor and a Director or Manager helps to frame tactical suggestions into a larger context.
 By marrying strategic business impact with tactical business improvement, this CRM optimization best practice can yield a "multiplier effect," amplifying the benefits a company can receive from a nominal resource investment.

 Optimize CRM with Technology Advancements

 Sustained system adoption and business results require that the application deliver value when it's deployed, and on an ongoing basis.
-Accomplishing these goals in the optimization phase is far easier when companies continue following best practices established in the CRM implementation phase.
+Accomplishing these goals in the optimization phase is far easier when companies continue following best practices established in the implementation phase.

-- Strategic vision: The executive sponsor and CRM program director should periodically revisit the company's strategic vision for the system – and validate or revise how the CRM system directly supports the company's most pressing business objectives.
+- Strategic vision: The executive sponsor and program director should periodically revisit the company's strategic vision for the system – and validate or revise how the system directly supports the company's most pressing business objectives.
 As previously described, these objectives change over time (increase sales conversions, improve support, etc.) and must be translated into SMART goals, prioritized, slated and well communicated throughout the enterprise.